dmoa/juice/src/Engine/readme.md

     // The color used for all texture creation.
     // To edit it: g_text.font_color = .....
     SDL_Color font_color = {255, 255, 255};

+    // Easily editable default font size which is used in LoadFont. const int default_font_size = 10;
 };
 extern Text g_text;
 ```